Welcome to my article about bodyweight shoulder exercises.

 For many years I wasn’t really a fan of bodyweight training, but I think (just like many people) that’s because I typically stuck with the most basic variations of exercises.

-I didn’t actually have enough knowledge and imagination to come up with my own exercises and I wrongly assumed that you’d never be able to build any muscle or strength through bodyweight exercises.
+I didn’t actually have enough knowledge and imagination to come up with my own exercises and I wrongly assumed that you’d never be able to build any muscle or strength through bodyweight exercises alone.

 This was especially true when it came to training shoulders.